scaleoutsystems/fedn/docs/deployment.rst

    -  One host/VM serving the controller / reducer
    -  One host/VM running a combiner

-We will in this example use the provided docker-compose templates to deploy the components across the three different hosts / VMs.
+We will in this example use the provided docker-compose template to deploy the components across the three different hosts / VMs.

 Prerequisites
 -------------